 The Pantheon inspired the Jefferson memorial and continues to be the best-preserved Roman monument, not to mention the largest unsupported dome in the world to date.
 Enter to admire statues of Roman gods and biblical figures which harken back to the temple’s history as both a Catholic and Pagan house of worship.
 The show stopper is the architecture itself, a 27-foot oculus that opens to the heavens, bathing the interior in natural light.

-You may be surprised by the austere exterior of the pope’s official residence, but like most good things, it’s the inside that counts.
-Immerse yourself in the Michelangelo’s nine-part part ceiling masterpiece depicting key moments from the book of genesis.
+You may be surprised by the austere exterior of the pope’s official residence, but it’s the inside that counts.
+Immerse yourself in Michelangelo's nine-part ceiling masterpiece depicting key moments from the Book of Genesis.
 Though five million people visit this site yearly, when you look up, your experience is utterly singular.
 It’s hard to believe the artist initially rejected the commission.
+Be sure to plan your visit to the Sistine Chapel in advance; speak to your Tourlane Travel Expert for more information.

 With a capacity of 87,000 people, the Colosseum remains the largest amphitheater to date.
 Ancient Romans frequented the six-acre stadium since 80 AD to watch bloodsport, theater, and mock navy battles—yes, they filled the arena with water.
 Tour the backstage, technically the “understage,” where animals and props were kept, and above ground, notice the chiseled numbers directing patrons to their seats.